aws/aws-cdk-rfcs/text/0477-policy-validation.md

 instance, a policy may specify that all S3 buckets should be encrypted using a customer managed KMS key, and that the KMS key, in turn, must have certain policies attached to it.

 There are many tools in the market that allow customers to define these policies.
 Taking a set of CloudFormation templates and a set of policies, these tools check whether any template violates any policy and report the violations to the user accordingly.
 This launch allows users to integrate one or more of these tools in the CDK synthesis flow, so that, if their application produces a non-compliant CloudFormation template, they get the feedback immediately.

 ### Why should I use this feature?

-By validating the generated CloudFormation template at synthesis time, the CLI increases your productivity as an application developer.
-Instead of waiting hours for your changes to go through a pipeline and then be blocked because some template is non-compliant, you can get this feedback immediately, every time you synthesize the cloud assembly.
+Your productivity as a CDK application developer will increase by getting quicker feedback on whether your application complies with the policies defined for your whole organization.
+Instead of waiting for your deployment pipeline to detect that some template is non-compliant, you can get this feedback immediately, every time you synthesize the CDK application.
 If your application is not compliant, the CLI will report error messages, how to fix the issues (depending on the integrated tool) and the offending construct.

 ## Internal FAQ

 ### Why are we doing this?

-One of the recurring complaints about the CDK from large enterprise customers is that it generates many resources automatically.
+One of the recurring complaints about the CDK from large enterprise customers is that it generates many resources implicitly.
 While this is the original intent of the CDK, it also creates a challenge from a security and compliance standpoint; the generated resource definitions might not satisfy the rules defined by the central operations teams, which, at best, creates delays — as a result of development rework if the issues are caught before deployment — and, at worst, may expose the customer to attacks or lawsuits.